Ben-Spencer/DataStructures/README.md

 # Read Me
 This repository contains all the knowledge I have accumulated about discrete mathematics, data structures, algorithms, distributed and parallel system design, networking, and machine learning in preparation for coding interviews.
-This following list is not complete with all information about the aforementioned topics, however, it is a great starting point.<br><br>
+This following list is not complete with all information about the aforementioned topics, however, it is a great starting point to prepare for your interviews.<br><br>
 <h2>Discrete Mathematics</h2>
 <ul>
   <li>Logic and Boolean Algebra</li>